 This Gothic gateway tower, its adjacent towers plus the Barbican are the only architectural survivors of Krakow’s ancient defences, which once upon a time surrounded the old town.
 Traditionally used by royalty en-route to Wavel castle, today Floriańska Gate remains the main entrance to Krakow’s Old Town.
 We found the local artists selling their abundance of paintings particularly charming to photograph.
 If visiting Krakow in April to October then you will be able to access the City Defensive Walls Museum and take the most stunning photos from the balcony overlooking the vibrant Floriańska Street.

 Street Art In The Jewish Quarter

 There are so many quirky photo opportunities within the Jewish Quarter from the eclectic interiors of the numerous bars and cafes to the quaint architecture of this unique neighbourhood.
 Particularly interesting, is the abundance of murals and street art within the Jewish Quarter – ideal backdrops for those insta-worthy street style snaps.

-For more photos of our adventure in Poland, please take a peek at our gallery.
+For more photos of our adventure, please take a peek at our Poland gallery.

 Pin This Post